kbysiec/vite-vanilla-ts-lib-starter/README.md

 # vite-vanilla-ts-lib-starter

 The starter is built on top of Vite 5.x and prepared for writing libraries in TypeScript.
-It generates a hybrid package - both support for CommonJS and ESM modules.
+It generates a package with support for ESM modules and IIFE.

 ## Features

-- Hybrid support - CommonJS and ESM modules
+- ESM modules
 - IIFE bundle for direct browser support without bundler
 - Typings bundle
 - ESLint - scripts linter